 By opening a Share Account you are investing in withdrawable shares in Shared Interest Society.
 Your investment is at risk due to the nature of the businesses that we support so you should never invest more than you can aﬀord to lose.

 Your ethical investment will not make you rich but it will enrich the lives of others.

 In 2022, our members helped support almost 400,000 producers and craftspeople to trade and earn a living.

 Image: TradeAID Integrated, basket weaver, Akolgo Abaah holds harvested vegetables grown using soiless farming.Invest today

 Chino Henriquez, General Manager, Apicoop, Chile

 “Thanks to Shared Interest' ethical investors we can work together to create livelihoods and make dreams a reality all over the world.”

 An ethical investment

 Our loans and credit facilities ensure that fair trade farmers are paid on time for their crops.

-Our finance supports Fairtrade products such as coffee, fresh fruit, nuts, and cocoa, as well as handcrafts such as weaved baskets and furniture.
+We lend to organisations that follow Fair Trade Principles, to support products such as coffee, fresh fruit, nuts, and cocoa, as well as handcrafts such as weaved baskets and furniture.